-Even though ten lepers were healed on this day, only one returned to offer thanks.
+Even though the Lord healed ten lepers on this day, only one returned to offer thanks.
 Overtaken by the goodness of the Lord, the former leper glorified Jesus’ name in gratitude for his healing.
 However, immediately following his moment of thankfulness, Jesus paused to ask the man a question.
 “Were there not ten cleansed?
-But the nine—where are they?”
+But the nine-where are they?”

-Desperate cries were uttered by the lepers toward Jesus, in hopes for a miracle.
-Yet the minute the request was granted, nine of them continued on their way, without any regard to a Savior who had restored the men to good health.
+The lepers uttered desperate cries toward Jesus, in hopes for a miracle.
+Yet the minute Jesus granted the request, nine of them continued on their way, without any regard to a Savior who had restored the men to good health.

 This passage convicted me by the following thought: I consistently cry out for Jesus to intervene in situations I am facing.
 Yet so often, I spend more time in my pleas to Him over what I “need,” than I do in expressing thankfulness to Him for all He has done.
 Jesus tells us: In all things to give thanks!

 “In everything give thanks; for this is God’s will for you in Christ Jesus” (1 Thessalonians 5:18).Tweet